 The reason there was no running water in the antiquated structure was because at that time there was, for the most part, no heat.
 There were only two areas in the old building that had any heat – the shipping dock office and a small room that housed a Hayssen packaging machine.

 Unless you were operating the Hayssen machine or were going through orders in the shipping dock office, you had to deal with the temperature.
 If it was 10° outside, it wasn’t any warmer inside, so you dressed accordingly.
-Layer upon layer of coveralls, heavy sweatshirts, flannels and parkas, along with heavy boots were the necessary attire.
-Anything to stay warm.
+The “layered look” was the fashion statement of the day - coveralls, heavy sweatshirts, flannels, parkas, long underwear, heavy boots… Anything to stay warm.

 Needless to say, the crew at Koos Inc. was a sight to behold during the winter of 1975.
 But no individual was more colorful than that crusty Kraut, Arno Schubert.
 Topping a multitude of layers was his trademark bulky, cream-colored turtleneck sweater that had weird brown stains all over it.
 Completing the resplendent ensemble was a bright orange snowmobile suit that had seen better days.